CumulusNetworks/docs/content/version/cumulus-linux-321/System-Configuration/Authentication,-Authorization,-and-Accounting/Using-sudo-to-Delegate-Privileges.md

  - /display/CL321/Using+sudo+to+Delegate+Privileges
  - /pages/viewpage.action?pageId=5126752
 pageID: 5126752
+---
----By default, Cumulus Linux has two user accounts: *root* and *cumulus*.
+By default, Cumulus Linux has two user accounts: *root* and *cumulus*.
 The *cumulus* account is a normal user and is in the group *sudo*.

 You can add more user accounts as needed.
 Like the *cumulus* account,